Michaelszeng/GCS-Reading-Notes/ReadingNotes.md

 \end{aligned}
 $$

-<sub><sup>Finding closest configuration q in the current polytope P to center of current ellipse c such that there is a point t that is in both collision bodies A and B at q</sup></sub>
+<sub>Finding closest configuration q in the current polytope P to center of current ellipse c such that there is a point t that is in both collision bodies A and B at q.</sub>
    - if obstacles are convex in config. space (usually not the case unless you pre-decompose non-convex obstacles into convex parts), then tangent hyperplane guaranteed to separate collision from non-collision.
    - if obstacles non-convex in config. space, back the hyperplane away by user-defined margin $\delta$.
       - <img src="ReadingNotesSupplements/nonconvex_obstacles_backup.png" alt="" style="width:50%; margin-top: 10px"/>